qexa/qexa/README.md

 # 👋 Welcome to Qexa Labs

-Hi, I’m **Alexander S. Curtis** — an **AI Automation Architect, IoT & Cybersecurity Expert**, and lifelong innovator based in Nashville, TN.
+Hi, I’m **Alexander S. Curtis** — an **AI Automation Architect, IoT & Cybersecurity Threat Hunter**, and lifelong innovator based in Nashville, TN.

 💡 **Mission:** Driving digital transformation by blending **AI, automation, and cybersecurity** into practical solutions that help businesses, professionals, and students thrive in a connected world.